-- Anoscopy.
-During an anoscopy, a short, rigid, hollow tube (anoscope) that may contain a light source is used to look at the last 2 in.
-(5 cm) of the colon (anal canal).
-Anoscopy can usually be done at any time because it does not require any special preparation (enemas or laxatives) to empty the colon.
+- During an anoscopy, a short, rigid, hollow tube (anoscope) that may contain a light source is used to look at the last part of the colon (anal canal).
+This test can usually be done at any time because it does not require any special preparation (enemas or laxatives) to empty the colon.

-- Proctoscopy.
-During a proctoscopy, a slightly longer instrument than the anoscope is used to view the inside of the rectum.
+During a proctoscopy, a slightly longer scope than the anoscope is used to view the inside of the rectum.
 You will probably have to use an enema or laxative to empty the colon before the test is done.

-- The proctoscope is about 10 in.
-(25 cm) to 12 in.
-(32 cm) long and 1 in.
-(2.5 cm) wide.
-It allows your doctor to look into the rectum and the bottom part of the colon, but it does not reach as far into the colon as the flexible sigmoidoscope.
+- The proctoscope allows your doctor to look into the rectum and the bottom part of the colon, but it does not reach as far into the colon as the flexible sigmoidoscope.

-- The flexible sigmoidoscope is about 2.3 ft (70 cm) long and 0.5 in.
-(1 cm) wide with a lighted lens system.
-This instrument allows your doctor to see around bends in the colon.
+- The flexible sigmoidoscope has a lighted lens system.
+This scope allows your doctor to see around bends in the colon.